Google Ads for Auto Repair Shops: Free Guide + Strategies

 6. Publish.
 Once you publish your ads, your ads will go through an approval process and either go live or be rejected.
 You can always make edits and resubmit your ads if they are initially rejected.

 7. Monitor and analyze.
 Once your ads are running, you will be able to see clicks, impressions, cost, and other data in the Google Ads platform.
-You can even set up conversions and UTM tracking to see how many new customers are booking online appointments with your shop.
+You can even set up conversions and UTM tracking to see how many new customers are scheduling online appointments with your shop.

 Should Mechanic shops use Google Ads?